 The case should sound a warning bell for employers who offer death in service benefits and who may be considering dismissing an employee for ill health, particularly, if that ill health could result in death.
 As in any case where the employer is considering dismissal, it is important to identify a potentially fair reason for the dismissal and to follow a fair procedure.
 It remains to be seen whether an employer will seek to reduce compensation payable in a similar claim by pursuing a potentially difficult argument that the claimant has failed to mitigate his loss by not buying replacement death in service cover.

-To discuss the issue of compensation further or if you have any questions about one of your employees or ex-employees, contact us on 0117 904 6000.
+To discuss the issue of compensation further or if you have any questions about one of your employees or ex-employees, contact our Employment Law team or call us on 0117 904 6000.

 Posted on Sep 11th, 2013 by Lyons Davidson